andrewehipp/starter/README.md

 [http://localhost:3000/](http://localhost:3000/) to view live reloads of content with [BrowserSync](http://www.browsersync.io/). [http://localhost:3001/](http://localhost:3001/) to view control panel.

+Make sure to set `proxy: 'localhost/starter'` to target your local server.

 ###Editor Config

 Editor config attempts to standardize the way our code editors format code.
 In order to read the .editorconfig file, you